jmoody/tokaidoapp/README.md

 the solution?  do not run with `bundle exec`

+in fact, if you use bundle to override gem installations, you should not use `bundle exec`, `bundle update`, or `bundle install` or super ruby madness will ensue.

 ### the app

-i included a signed app in the repo `./Calabash.app`
+i included a signed app in the repo `./Calabash.app.zip`